IP dismisses Istanbul deputy, as Adana lawmaker resigns from party over plots, schemes

 He continued by claiming that Kavuncu has refrained from making any comments about FETÖ and has served as a senior figure for their NGO for years.

 “I warned before I joined the party and repeated my calls.
-Mrs. Akşener said the state had no information about it, but I say the state does not share every single bit of information,” Özdağ said.
+(IP Chairperson Meral) Akşener said the state had no information about it, but I say the state does not share every single bit of information,” Özdağ said.

 Kavuncu joined the live broadcast through the phone and said he would file a criminal complaint against Özdağ’s claims after listening to them with “grief and anger.”